eclab/edisyn/README.md

 3. Thereafter you should be able to just double-click on the file to launch Edisyn.

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

+#### Problems with Jack

+Edisyn (or more likely Java) seems to have compatibility problems with Jack; disabling Jack will often allow Edisyn to communicate with MIDI devies.
+See issues #33 and #52.

 ### Running from the command line (OS X, Windows, Linux)